Are you looking for Trello alternatives and don’t know where to start?

 Active Collab is a powerful, yet simple project management tool and a worthy Trello alternative.
 The tool works in the cloud, or you can even host it on your own servers for full control of your data.

 Task management allows teams to assign tasks, track progress, attach files, set due dates, add reminders, leave comments, and stay notified about updates.
-You can organize tasks into lists and filter them by people, label or due date.
+You can organize tasks into lists and filter them by people, labels, or due dates.

-Team collaboration allows teams to work simultaneously on a document, make edits and leave notes.
-You can @ mention team members to start a conversation or alert them too changes.
+Team collaboration allows teams to work simultaneously on a document, make edits, and leave notes.
+You can @ mention team members to start a conversation or alert them to changes.